Oct 12, 2022

 Furthermore, and while the unblocking of regional economic and transportation routes also features in an EU-US facilitated peace agreement, it is unlikely that either would want Moscow to control the route from Azerbaijan to Nakhichevan as the 9 November 2020 trilateral ceasefire statement demands.
 Further highlighting how Moscow might now step in to nip Brussels’ hopes in the bud, on 11 October it also spoke out against any EU civilian monitoring mission deployed in Armenia.

-“We see it as another attempt to interfere in the settlement of relations between Armenia and Azerbaijan by any means,” media quoted Russian Foreign Ministry Spokesperson Maria Zakharova as saying, adding that peace is only possible through ‘the full implementation of the trilateral statements of the leaders of Russia, Armenia, and Azerbaijan,” perhaps also referring to how unblocking transportation routes might also be another bone of contention between the geopolitical actors.
+“We see it as another attempt to interfere in the settlement of relations between Armenia and Azerbaijan by any means,” media quoted Russian Foreign Ministry Spokesperson Maria Zakharova as saying, adding that peace is only possible through ‘the full implementation of the trilateral statements of the leaders of Russia, Armenia, and Azerbaijan,” perhaps also referring to how unblocking transportation routes might be another bone of contention between the geopolitical actors.

 At the end of September, Russian Deputy Prime Minister Alexei Overchuk had already praised his Armenian and Azerbaijani counterparts in the trilateral working group charged with the task of unblocking regional trade and communication for their sincerity and referred to how the introduction of new technologies to enable uninterrupted custom controls could become a model in the Moscow-led Eurasian Economic Union (EAEU).